nens/threedi-docs/source/e_2d_slope_tutorial.rst

 - Simulation timestep: 30 s
 - Typical simulation duration: 12-24 hours

+By choosing the option "The model area is predominantly sloping", the relevant numerical settings will be set to values suitable for calculating flow over slopes.
+The following parameters are set; for more in-depth discussion of these parameters, see :ref:`limiters`.

+.. csv-table:: Limiters
+    :header: "Setting", "Value", "Comments"

+    "limiter_grad_1d", "1"
+    "limiter_grad_2d", "0"
+    "limiter_slope_crossectional_area_2d", "3", "For sloping areas"
+    "limiter_slope_friction_2d", "1", "For sloping areas"
+	"thin_water_layer_definition", "0.3", "Value in meters"
+	"frict_shallow_water_correction", "3", "For sloping areas"

 #) Click *Create schematisation*.
 A popup message will tell you that the the schematisation was created.
 Copy the path that is shown in the popup message.